World Sight Day: how you can do more for your eye health | Leightons

 Thursday 8th October marks this year's World Sight Day but what’s the most important lesson we can learn from it?
 We found out...

 We’ll start with the good news.
 Globally, our collective visual health is improving — in 1990 the prevalence of visual impairment was around 4.6%.
 By 2015 it had dropped to 3.4%.
 So the numbers are heading in the right direction.
 A reason to be cheerful, right?

-Not quite.
-Despite this positive downward movement, there are still 36 million people around the world classified as blind.
-A further 217 million people have some form of severe or moderate visual impairment.
+However, there are still 36 million people around the world classified as blind.
+A further 217 million people have a form of severe or moderate visual impairment.

 A world in need of glasses

 In total, 1.3 billion, or more than 15% of the entire population of the world, have a refractive error that could be corrected simply by owning a pair of glasses.
 It’s a stat that neatly illustrates the gulf between the world’s richest and poorest.